okeeffed/cheat-sheets/Drupal/Drupal-8-Theming.md

 ## THEMENAME.libraries.yml file

 Define CSS and JavaScript libraries that can be loaded by your theme.
 All CSS and JavaScript should be added to the page via an asset library.

+## THEMENAME.breakpoints.yml file

+Defines the responsive design breakpoints used by your theme for Drupal.